TrueBlocks/trueblocks-core/src/apps/chifra/cmd/multichain.md

 - [ ] Re-write the `trueBlocks.toml` file with version `0.25.0`.
   - [ ] Use this as a marker that the installation is migrated.
   - [ ] Alternate: write migrations to the file [migrations]0.25.0=true, etc. (not a good idea)
+- [ ] They still have to hard code the RPC endpoint

 ### What We Need to Control
 ---